theladygen/gallery-of-horns/README.md

 # Gallery of Horns

-This site contains a gallery of horned beasts.
-You can pick your favorite beast!
+This site contains a gallery of horned beasts of which can pick your favorite!

 ## Getting Started